-3. We Have a 95% Success Rate in High-Stakes Federal Cases
+3. We Have a High Success Rate in High-Stakes Federal Cases

-Overall, we have a 95% success rate protecting our clients against federal charges, convictions, and sentencing.
+Overall, we have a high success rate protecting our clients against federal charges, convictions, and sentencing.
 That said, the potential outcomes in any case depend on factors including (but not limited to) how soon we are engaged, what evidence federal authorities have already obtained, and what charges are on the table.
-When you contact us about your federal drug crime case, our defense attorneys will provide a comprehensive case assessment, and we will let you know what results we believe we can achieve based on the specific circumstances presented.
+When you contact us about your case, our drug defense attorneys will provide a comprehensive case assessment, and we will let you know what results we believe we can achieve based on the specific circumstances presented.

-4. You Will Work with Our Senior Attorneys and Defense Consultants Throughout Your Case
+4. You Will Work with Our Senior Drug Crime Attorneys and Defense Consultants Throughout Your Case

 5. We Are Prepared to Start Working on Your Defense Immediately